Krizeon/CS435-Robot/README.md

 Our original schedule was as follows:

-Week 1:
-Order, receive, and put together robot parts/materials Week 2:
+  * Week 1: Order, receive, and put together robot parts/materials
-Ensure proper communication between board and peripherals, create basic autonomous mode Week 3-4:
+  * Week 2: Ensure proper communication between board and peripherals, create basic autonomous mode
-Dylan: Create WiFi communication interface
-Kevin: Flesh out autonomous mode and create high quality chassis for robot Week 5:
+  * Week 3-4: Dylan: Create WiFi communication interface; Kevin: Flesh out autonomous mode and create high quality chassis for robot
-Create final project webpage, general code debugging
+  * Week 5: Create final project webpage, general code debugging

 Our actual schedule ended up changing quite a bit due to parts not being delivered on time, among other issues.
 It resulted in the following:

-Week 1:
-Come up with project, figure out necessary parts
+  * Week 1: Come up with project, figure out necessary parts
 Dylan: Distance Sensor
-Kevin: Solder FeatherStepper to HUZZAH ESP32, DC motors Week 2-3:
+Kevin: Solder FeatherStepper to HUZZAH ESP32, DC motors
-Dylan: User Interface (Website), Autonomous Mode
-Kevin: Build robot chassis, wheels using laser cutter Order more materials (Batteries!)
+  * Week 2-3: Dylan: User Interface (Website), Autonomous Mode; Kevin: Build robot chassis, wheels using laser cutter Order more materials (Batteries!)
-Week 4:
-Address remaining bugs
-Construct remaining robot parts needed (sensor holder) Week 5:
+  * Week 4: Address remaining bugs, construct remaining robot parts needed (sensor holder)
-Work on presentation, webpage
+  * Week 5: Work on presentation, webpage

 Despite some hiccups, we had a good working schedule.
 We were able to complete the bulk of the robot and code in a timely manner.